Botswana Application Information and Rotation FAQs

 - Dates of interest

-- Malpractice coverage during your work at SLH: This is not provided by the BIDMC Global Health program.
+- Malpractice coverage during your work in Botswana: This is not provided by the BIDMC Global Health program.
 If your current institutional policy does not provide coverage for rotations outside of your home institution, you will need additional coverage.
 Previous residents were able to obtain this coverage at low cost from several providers listed here:

 For Medicine:

-Botswana’s public healthcare system is relatively well-resourced compared to those of other sub-Saharan countries, but in a setting burdened by a high prevalence of HIV, TB and non-communicable diseases, some critical gaps remain.
-We support initiatives to improve medical training; systems efficiency; quality and safety; and resource utilization.
-The program is supported and run by three full-time onsite Harvard Faculty from the BIDMC Departments of Internal Medicine; Obstetrics & Gynecology; and Anesthesia, Critical Care and Pain Medicine.
+Botswana's public healthcare system is relatively well-resourced compared to those of other sub-Saharan countries, but in a setting burdened by a high prevalence of HIV, TB and non-communicable diseases, some critical gaps remain.
+We support initiatives to improve medical training, systems efficiency, quality and safety, and resource utilization.
+The program is supported and run by three full-time onsite Harvard Faculty from the BIDMC Departments of Internal Medicine, Obstetrics & Gynecology, and Anesthesia.

 - to learn how to deliver quality care in a resource-limited setting

-- to enrich the medical training and experience of participating residents, district healthcare staff and local medical trainees
+- to enrich the medical training and experience of participating residents, district healthcare staff and in-country medical trainees

 - to fortify the clinician-educator role of participating residents

-Dr. Rebecca Luckett is the on-site Obstetrics and Gynecology Program Director supervising OBGYN resident rotations.
+Dr. Sarah (Sally) Hanson is the on-site Obstetrics and Gynecology Program Director supervising OBGYN resident rotations.

-Dr. Ed Clune is the on-site Anesthesia and Critical Care Program Director and provides supervision for anesthesia resident and critical care fellow electives.
+Dr. Catriona Stewart is the on-site Anesthesia and Critical Care Program Director and provides supervision for anesthesia resident and critical care fellow electives.

 Dr. Jonathan Crocker directs the Boston-based BIDMC Department of Medicine’s Global Health Program and Global Health Fellowship.